-Unlike in the traditional bond and Sukuk market, issuers of Smart Sukuk can raise notes as small as US\$20,000, making it an accessible fundraising avenue even our incentives with the investors' incentives than for us to take a pure profitsharing based commission structure for smaller firms.
-For example BMT Bina Ummah, a non-profit cooperative located in Jogjakarta, Indonesia, is already using the Smart Sukuk platform to raise the equivalent of US\$85,000, using a profit-sharing structure split 40:60 between the investor and the issuer, and an expected profit rate of around 10%.
+Unlike in the traditional bond and Sukuk market, issuers of Smart Sukuk can raise notes as small as US\$20,000, making it an accessible fundraising avenue even for smaller firms.
+For example BMT Bina Ummah, a non-profit cooperative located in Jogjakarta, Indonesia, is already using the Smart Sukuk platform to raise the equivalent of US\$85,000, using a profitsharing structure split 40:60 between the investor and the issuer, and an expected profit rate of around 10%.

 I'm a big believer in practicing what you preach.
-I can't think of a better way to align our incentives with the investors' incentives than
+I can't think of a better way to align our incentives with the investors' incentives than for us to take a pure profitsharing based commission structure